fmalina/revisions-blocl/activism/lifeanaturalhistory.md

 demonstrations were “reminders that there still may be two superpowers on the
 planet:  United States and world public opinion.”

-What would a democracy look like that wasn’t ruled by a dominant minority?
+What would a democracy look like that wasn't ruled by a dominant minority?
 What would a world feel line that created solutions to our problems from the ground up…What if some very basic values are being reinstalled worldwide and are fostering complex social webs of meaning that represent the future of